NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Evaluation of

 \section{Evaluation of \nqaf{}}

-\textbf{Evaluated in multiple studies.} The \nqaf{} used in \cite{hasan2024nativqa} to collect data from 9 locations in 7 languages, where seed queries and QA validation performed manually.
-This effort resulted in approximately 64K annotated QA pairs. \citet{mousi-etal-2025-aradice} used the framework for Arabic cultural and dialectal QA data collection to benchmark the cultural and dialectal capabilities of LLMs.
+\textbf{Evaluated in multiple studies.} While the MultiNativQA dataset development is the primary case study, \nqaf{} has also been used in several other works. \citet{mousi-etal-2025-aradice} employed the framework to collect Arabic cultural and dialectal QA data for benchmarking LLMs, and \citet{hassan-bhatti-etal-2025-cultranai} used it to curate Arabic culturally specific QAs across different locations.

 \textbf{Evaluation through additional data collection.} We further evaluated the framework for additional 30 locations by creating seed query templates.
-We developed Arabic and English seed query templates from the seed queries that were used to collect the \textit{MultiNativQA dataset}~\cite{hasan2024nativqa}.
+We developed Arabic and English seed query templates from the seed queries that were used to collect the \textit{MultiNativQA dataset}.
 We selected seed queries that contain mentions of locations in the \textit{MultiNativQA}, which were then used with the \textit{[LOCATION]} template (e.g., \textit{women's wedding attire in [LOCATION]}).
 The \textit{[LOCATION]} template was subsequently replaced with other locations to create seed queries for different regions.
 We manually validated the seed queries generated from the template and removed those that were specific to a particular location (e.g., \textit{1971 liberation war in Bangladesh/[LOCATION]}).
 For Arabic, we used only the seed queries from the template that were employed to collect QA data for Qatar, while the English queries were adopted from the manual seed queries for both Bangladesh and New York.
-In Appendix~\ref{sec:app_additional_dataset}, we discuss the details of the data distribution (over 300K) that have been collected using the \nqaf{}.
+In Appendix~\ref{sec:app_additional_dataset}, we discuss the details of the text-based QA data distribution (over 300K) that have been collected using the \nqaf{}.

-\textbf{Capitalizing LLMs.} In the \nqaf{}, we used LLMs in two stages: \textit{(i)} query generation and \textit{(ii)} LLM-based QA annotation.
-The use of LLMs for such tasks involves prompting them to produce the desired outcomes.
-We will release the prompts and scripts as part of the framework.
+\textbf{Leveraging LLMs.} The \textit{framework} uses LLMs/VLMs at different stages, query generation, QA generation across modalities, and LLM-based QA annotation/validation.
+These steps are implemented through prompting, and we release the corresponding prompts and scripts as part of the framework.

-\textbf{LLM-based Query generation.} For query generation, we designed prompts specifying the location and topic, and used LLMs to generate queries.
-To assess the quality of the generated queries, we manually reviewed a random sample and found that they were acceptable to human annotators (as they matched human-generated queries) and reflected the specified location and topic.
+\textbf{LLMs-based Query Generation.} We generate queries by prompting an LLM with the target location and topic.
+To assess quality, we manually reviewed a random sample and found the queries acceptable to annotators, aligned with human-written queries, and consistent with the specified location and topic.